Scholarships & Financial Aid

 The School of Art offers many competitive scholarships for undergraduate students.
 These scholarships are made possible through generous ENDOWMENTS that have been established in the School of Art and in the J.T. & Margaret Talkington College of Visual & Performing Arts, and through generous grants received from the Helen Jones Foundation of Lubbock, Texas.

 The deadline to apply for consideration for an H.Y.
-Price Scholarship for the 2021-2022 academic year is May 1st.
-The link to the application form will be posted here early in 2021.
+Price Scholarship for the 2021-2022 academic year is April 30th (must be received by this date for consideration).
+Click Here to download the Application Form.

 For consideration, applicants must also have completed a free Application for Financial Student Aid (FAFSA) online application at www.fafsa.ed.gov